hima1102/hima-blog/content/authors/admin/_index.md

 ---
 # Display name
-title: A.Jeevesh Krishna
+title: T.Hima Sai

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: DevOP
+role: author

 # Organizations/Affiliations
 organizations: